meichelman/ARCkmerFinder_cleanup/README.md

 3. Window end coordinate
 4. K-mer count in the window

-Intermediate files (automatic removal is specified in config.yaml):
+Files created by ARCkmerFinder (automatic removal is specified in config.yaml):
 1. Assembly.wig
 2. Assembly.bed
 3. Assembly.fai